theringsofsaturn/3D-tetris-threejs/GAME-PLAN-pseudo-code.md

 *then if statement: if landed[row] !== 0 etc* (row blocks will have values of 0 & 1)
 - if there are all 0, then it means the row is free and there will be no collision.

-# The landing of shapes
+# The landing of shapes and collision detection
 - check if our shape collides with a row block with value 1.
 If yes it means we have a collision, so it has landed.
 - If it has landed, add this shape to landed[] array.
 - With the similar loop to check for collision, check if shape row & column isn't 0, add to landed[].